code34/inidbi2/@inidbi2/README.txt

 		../Arma 3/@inidbi2/db/
 		../Arma 3/@inidbi2/Addons/inidbi.pbo

-	2- check inidbi2.dll execution permissions, right click on it, and authorize it.
+	2- check inidbi2.dll execution permissions, right click on it, and authorize it 3- load it through -serverMod=@inidbi2; or -mod=@inidbi2;

 	Changelog
 	- version 2.06